-As part of its mandate to ensure fair pricing in the market place, the Consumer Affairs Division (CAD) has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
-The prices listed below reflect prices collected on September 29th, 2019.
+As part of its mandate to ensure fair pricing in the marketplace, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
+The prices listed below reflect prices collected September 25th – 28th, 2020

 The Consumer Affairs Division is interested in safeguarding not just the economic well-being of consumers but their health interests as well.
 Accordingly, consumers are advised to always: